michsethowusu/africa-open-source/README.md

 # Awesome African Open-Source Projects

-A curated list of open-source projects made by African developers.
+A curated list of 300+ awesome open-source projects made by African developers.

+If you would like to contribute, please check out our [Contribution Guide](CONTRIBUTING.md).

 ## Contents
 - [Python](#python)